Skip to content

 size_t malloc_mmap_start( void )

-set the crossover allocation size from the contiguous sbrk area to separate mmapped areas.
+return the crossover allocation size from the sbrk area to separate mapped areas.
 Can be changed dynamically with mallopt and M_MMAP_THRESHOLD.

 Return: crossover point used throughout a program.